Vnz01/ECE143FP/README.md

 > Download zip file (run the python script, in terminal, needed to produce specific graphs accessing up to 16 different datasets)

+##

+> All are script files that ran on the terminal to produce graphs

 # What do they do?

 ## DataDailyMonthly.py: